 Exchange rates affect every UK business that buys or sells internationally — whether you recognise it or not.
 If your business imports goods, pays overseas suppliers, receives foreign currency from customers, or pays for software priced in dollars or euros, you have currency exposure.
 A 5% move in sterling can wipe thousands from your margins on a single contract.
 This guide explains exactly where the risk sits and what to do about it.
+See also our guides on currency hedging for UK small businesses and forward contracts for UK businesses, and our importers & exporters hub.

 How Exchange Rates Affect Business Margins